DeepLcom/deepl-python/README.md

 To use the DeepL Python Library, you'll need an API authentication key.
 To get a key, [please create an account here](https://www.deepl.com/pro?utm_source=github&utm_medium=github-python-readme#developer).
 You can translate up to 500,000 characters/month for free.

+After you have created an account, you can find your API authentication key on your [DeepL Pro Account](https://www.deepl.com/pro-account/?utm_source=github&utm_medium=github-python-readme).

 ## Installation
 The library can be installed from [PyPI](https://pypi.org/project/deepl/) using pip:
 ```shell